This incredibly rich and buttery keto pound cake is made with almond flour and flavored with vanilla and lemon zest.

-Once completely cool, line the bottom of an airtight container with wax paper and store the keto pound cake in the container, in the fridge, for up to 5 days.
-I like to gently warm up each slice, about 10 seconds in the microwave.
+Once completely cool, line the bottom of an airtight container with wax paper and store the cake in the container, in the fridge, for up to 5 days.
+I like to gently warm up each slice for about 10 seconds in the microwave.

 You can also slice the entire cake and freeze the slices in freezer bags.
 Separate layers with wax paper.